 Joash - Jehovah-fired, He who burns, on fire

-Jeziel - sprinkled of God; strength, assembly of God, powerful. mighty
+Jeziel - sprinkled of God; strength, assembly of God, powerful.

 Pelet - to deliver or escape, deliverer